 You can take HRT as tablets or through a patch or gel on your skin.
 Women considering HRT have lots of choices!
 There is not only choice in the type and dose of hormones available, there is also choice in how these hormones are introduced to the body — or what doctors call “the route of delivery".

 There are three main routes - and each will be appropriate for different women:

-Via the mouth as a tablet — this is the most common
+Via the mouth as a tablet

 - For vaginal and bladder symptoms, oestrogen can be taken as a small vaginal tablet, cream or vaginal ring inserted within the vagina to provide very "local" relief

 HRT helps to relieve the symptoms caused by oestrogen deﬁciency in women — such as hot flashes, night sweats, vaginal dryness and osteoporosis.

 Every woman is an individual and the HRT that will best suit you will depend on your individual circumstances, including your stage in the menopausal process, and whether or not you've had a hysterectomy.
 Not all HRT treatments are the same; it is essential that you understand both the short and long-term beneﬁts and safety proﬁles of each to ensure that you maintain the best possible health and quality of life at every stage of the menopause.